 Bigger Is Not Always Better with HVAC in Florida

 Some people assume that a bigger HVAC system will result in a cooler home and less humidity.
 This is not always the case, and purchasing an oversized unit can actually require more expenses from you in the future in maintenance and equipment fees.
 The size of your HVAC unit should be close to the actual cooling requirement needed for your home.
 This provides better humidity control for those steamy Florida days.
-This also produces energy cost savings when compared to oversized air conditioners with the same features.
+This also produces energy cost savings when compared to an oversized central air conditioning system with the same features.

 Over-sizing your HVAC system usually results in higher equipment costs in the long-run.
 An oversized unit does result in a faster cool down in room temperature, but is not energy or cost efficient.
 Equipment for an oversized unit will need to be replaced frequently, generating more costs for you and your family with little return.